 Things to Do + See Near Pacific City RV Park and Camping Resort

-This forested campground is what camping on the Oregon Coast is all about; mossy, misty mornings surrounded by trees and afternoons spent playing on the beach.
+This forested campground is what Oregon coast camping is all about; mossy, misty mornings surrounded by trees and afternoons spent playing on the beach.
 Beverly Beach State Park offers convenient beach access and spacious sites.
-In the summertime, the park hosts a variety of programs for kids, so this is an especially popular spot for family RV campers.
+In the summertime, the park hosts a variety of programs for kids, so this is an especially popular spot for family campers.

 “If you are looking for a great, quiet campground on the coast this is the place.
 A beautifully maintained and tranquil setting.
 I will return many times to this beautiful area.” — The Dyrt camper Karen S.